What are the aims of this leaflet?

-- If NP is very severe and causing distress, immune-supressing treatments such as steroid tablets, ciclosporin or azathioprine can be prescribed to help reduce inflammation; it is important to note that these treatments may cause additional side effects.
-Thalidomide can help severe NP but it is usually not given to females who might possibly become pregnant as it can damage the unborn baby.
+- If nodular prurigo is very severe and causing distress, immune-suppressing treatments such as steroids, ciclosporinor azathioprinecan be prescribed to help reduce inflammation; it is important to note that these treatments may cause additional side effects.
+Thalidomide can help severe nodular prurigo but it is usually not given to females who might possibly become pregnant as it can damage the unborn baby.

 Self care (What can I do?)